Minnie1st/3D-Printed-Fruit-Quality-Checking-Station/README.md

    The Arduino publishes sensor readings to a configured MQTT broker topic.

 4. **Data Reception and UI with Node-RED**
    Node-RED subscribes to the MQTT topic, processes incoming sensor data, and updates the UI dynamically.
-The UI enables fruit selection and displays quality status such as "Fresh," "Overripe," or "Spoiled" with intuitive visuals.
+The UI enables fruit selection and displays quality status such as "Fresh," "rotten" with intuitive visuals.

 ## Usage